JohnUsher1/FGLab4/README.md

-Hello Welcome to my Website
+Hello Welcome to my README this is me trying to build a somewhat website.
-    About me:
-        My name is John Usher Ugaban, I love playing the piano & guitar, and sometimes video games.